 If you have ever wondered which plant grows the fastest, you have found it – it is bamboo.

 Let me just say that there are some bamboo species that can grow up to 36 in (around 90 cm) in less than one day!
+It’s one of the easiest growing indoor plants.

 Now, even though your indoor bamboo will not grow at this speed rate, it is still the fastest growing plant!